danielcrenna/vault/README.md

 A general purpose blockchain programming library for .NET Standard 2.0.

-The general goal of the project is to be generally useful for creating blockchains for various purposes, with a specific goal of enabling private, enterprise, and consortium chains, as well as provide cross-chain compatibility for any blockchain programmed using this library, with pluggable support for other blockchains.
+The goal of the project is to be a useful library for creating blockchains for various purposes, with a specific goal of enabling private, enterprise, and consortium chains, as well as provide cross-chain compatibility for any blockchain programmed using this library, with pluggable support for other blockchains where needed.

-Cryptoeconomics is not the current focus, though that work will exist under a separate package.
+Crypto-economics is not the current focus, though that work will exist under a separate package.

 Third Party Software
 ====================